A Survey on Diffusion Language Models

 \subsection{Parallel Decoding}

 Parallel decoding naturally aligns with DLMs, leveraging their inherent mask-predict capability to generate multiple tokens simultaneously rather than sequentially.
 However, naïve parallelization can degrade coherence, motivating a series of adaptive strategies that balance efficiency and quality.
-Fast-dLLM \cite{wu2025fast} employs confidence-aware decoding, selectively unmasking tokens whose predicted probabilities exceed a threshold, and realizes up to 27.6× speed-ups without compromising quality.
+Fast-dLLM \cite{wu2025fast} employs confidence-aware decoding, selectively unmasking tokens whose predicted probabilities exceed a threshold, and realizes up to 27.6× speedups without compromising quality.
 Adaptive Parallel Decoding (APD) \cite{israel2025accelerating} modulates the degree of parallelism on-the-fly by consulting a lightweight autoregressive auxiliary model, thus trading throughput for fidelity when necessary.
 SlowFast Sampling \cite{wei2025accelerating} introduces a two-stage schedule.
-Firstly, a cautious “slow’’ phase to locate stable tokens, then an aggressive “fast’’ phase to finalise them in bulk, achieving up to 34× acceleration when combined with caching.
-SpecDiff \cite{christopher2025speculative} further pushes throughput by using a discrete diffusion model as a fully parallel 'drafter' whose output is quickly verified (and corrected if needed) by a larger autoregressive model, yielding up to 7.2× speed-ups over vanilla AR generation.
-Finally, the vision–language model Dimple \cite{yu2025dimple} employs confident parallel decoding, dynamically adapting the number of tokens revealed per step and cutting generation iterations by 1.5 – 7×.
+Firstly, a cautious ``slow'' phase to locate stable tokens, then an aggressive "fast" phase to finalize them in bulk, achieving up to 34× acceleration when combined with caching.
+SpecDiff \cite{christopher2025speculative} further pushes throughput by using a discrete diffusion model as a fully parallel `drafter' whose output is quickly verified (and corrected if needed) by a larger autoregressive model, yielding up to 7.2× speedups over vanilla AR generation.
+Dimple \cite{yu2025dimple} employs confident parallel decoding, dynamically adapting the number of tokens revealed per step and cutting generation iterations by 1.5 - 7$\times$.
+Recent research has further advanced the efficiency of parallel decoding in diffusion language models by introducing learnable and training-level optimization strategies.
+Learn2PD~\cite{bao2025learning} introduces a learned adaptive parallel decoding policy, where a lightweight filter model predicts whether each token should be unmasked, replacing fixed confidence thresholds. dParallel~\cite{chen2025dparallel} enhances decoding efficiency through certainty-forcing distillation, training diffusion models to reach high confidence for multiple tokens in parallel.
 Collectively, these parallel decoding approaches substantially narrow the latency gap between diffusion and autoregressive models while preserving, and in some cases improving, generation quality.